CopernicaMarketingSoftware/Documentation/Publisher/en/restv3/rest-put-couponcampaign-coupon.md

 # REST API: PUT couponcampaign coupon

 This method is used to create a new database with the REST API.
-It uses an HTTP POST request to the following address:
+It uses an HTTP PUT request to the following address:

 `https://api.copernica.com/v3/couponcampaign/$couponcampaign/coupon/$coupon?access_token=xxxx`